-TNT Express accepts shipments that have either used the original manufacturer's packaging or those of the shipper.
+TNT accepts shipments that have either used the original manufacturer's packaging or those of the shipper.
 Please consider the following guidelines to ensure your consignment moves safely through our system.

 For additional information or assistance please contact your local TNT service representative.